-- ▶ Do not bring anything into or out of the facility that has not been authorized by the Warden or by a gate release. - ▶ Do not buy/sell, exchange, or receive/give any messages, money or anything that is considered prohibited property or contraband (any article, legal or illegal brought into or taken out of the facility without proper authority) to or from any individual under the supervision of the DOC or a family member. - ▶ If you are found to be doing any of the above, you may be subjected to criminal prosecution under the laws of the State of Indiana.
+- Do not bring anything into or out of the facility that has not been authorized by the Warden or by a gate release. - Do not buy/sell, exchange, or give/receive any messages, money or anything that is considered prohibited property or contraband (any article, legal or illegal brought into or taken out of the facility without proper authority) to or from anyone under the supervision of the DOC or their acquaintance or family member. - If you are found to be doing any of the above, you may be subjected to criminal prosecution.

-- Can put the volunteer in danger of a cycle of manipulation - Changes the perception of the volunteer by other incarcerated individuals - ▶ Disrupts the program or service of the volunteer - Disrupts orderly operations of the facility - ▶ One incarcerated individual has items others want which causes dissention between them - ▶ Disrupts the order and control through behavioral problems
+- Can put the volunteer in danger of a cycle of manipulation; - Changes the perception of the volunteer by the population; - Disrupts the program or service of the volunteer; - Disrupts orderly operations of the facility; - Creates dissent among the population; and - Disrupts the order and control through behavioral problems.